 The causes of homelessness

-Following from my last article, I would like to continue to share the experiences of Robert, an EPIC job seeker who has experienced the lasting effects of homelessness.
+Following my last article, I would like to continue to share the experiences of Robert, an EPIC job seeker who has experienced the lasting effects of homelessness.

 This morning I had the pleasure of hearing the QLD CEO of St Vincent De Paul, Peter Maher speak on homelessness in Australia.
 It is baffling to believe that in the 21st Century in Australia there are still thousands of people experiencing homelessness every night.
 It is something that we cannot accept in this day and age.